FunKey-Project/RetroFE/Documentation/Manual/Layouts.rst

 <reloadableVideo>                Display a video for the selected item
 <reloadableText>                 Display text for the selected item
 <text>                           Display custom text
+<statusText>                     Display the status of a current action
 ===========================      ===========================================================================

 Component attributes